How long do users stay on your website before clicking away?

 So how do you tell if your content is what’s driving up your bounce rate?

-Copyblogger shared a few warning signs that your content might be bad.
+Neil Patel shared a few content mistakes you should avoid.
 Here are some of my favorites:

 Always remember that the effort you put in determines the results you get out.
 Bad content will turn visitors away just like bad design will.